-- B. Loosen the hose clamps on the intake manifold and the airbox.
-Rotate the SmartCarb® toward you for easier access to the cap.
-If you cannot rotate the SmartCarb® far enough for access to remove the cap, uninstalling the SmartCarb® from the manifold and airbox may be necessary. - C. Remove the cap, throttle return spring, and slide from the SmartCarb® by removing the 3 cap screws with a 2.5mm Allen wrench. - D. Remove the slide from the cable.
+- C. Remove the cap, throttle return spring, cable retainer, and slide from the SmartCarb® by removing the 4 cap screws with a 3mm Allen wrench. - D. Remove the slide from the cable.
 Gently compress the throttle return spring to push the cable end out the bottom of the slide's nose.
 Push it over into the larger hole in the slide's nose and relax the spring.
 The slide should be free of the cable.